ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 Alter success.
 ```

-Then execute the STARTUP SERVICE command to start up Altibase in the service phase.
+Then execute the STARTUP SERVICE command to start up Altibase in the service stage.

 ```
 iSQL(sysdba)> startup service